Antimalarial medication: Clindamycin

 Clindamycin is a derivative of lincomycin, with a slow action against blood schizonticides.
 It is only used in combination with quinine in the treatment of acute cases of resistant P. falciparum infections and not as a prophylactic.
 Being more toxic than the other antibiotic alternatives, it is used only in cases where the Tetracyclines are contraindicated (for example in children).

 Clindamycin should be given in conjunction with quinine as a 300 mg dose (in adults) four times a day for five days.
 The only side effects recorded in patients taking clindamycin are nausea, vomiting and abdominal pains and cramps.
 However these can be alleviated by consuming large quantities of water and food when taking the drug.
-Pseudomembranous colitis (caused by Clostridium difficile) has also developed in some patients; this condition may be fatal in a small number of cases.
+Pseudomembranous colitis (caused by Clostridioides difficile) has also developed in some patients; this condition may be fatal in a small number of cases.

+Microtubule Inhibitors

+Some microtubule inhibitors, including vinblastine and taxol, are highly potent against malarial parasites, disrupting microtubular structures, at the cost of high mammalian toxicity.
+Very low cytotoxicity can be found in dinitroaniline or phosphorothioamidate herbicides retaining moderate anti-malarial activity.
+Trifluralin accumulates in parasite-infected erythrocytes to ~300 times the external concentration, though derivative molecules with better solubility may be wanted to make administration practical.

 Resistance

 Anti-malarial drug resistance has been defined as: "the ability of a parasite to survive and/or multiply despite the administration and absorption of a drug given in doses equal to or higher than those usually recommended but within tolerance of the subject.
 The drug in question must gain access to the parasite or the infected red blood cell for the duration of the time necessary for its normal action."
 Resistance to antimalarial drugs is common.
 In most instances this refers to parasites that remain following on from an observed treatment; thus, it excludes all cases where anti-malarial prophylaxis has failed.
 In order for a case to be defined as resistant, the patient in question must have received a known and observed anti-malarial therapy while the blood drug and metabolite concentrations are monitored concurrently; techniques used to demonstrate this include in vivo, in vitro, and animal model testing, and more recently developed molecular techniques.

 Drug resistant parasites are often used to explain malaria treatment failure.
 However, they are two potentially very different clinical scenarios.
 The failure to clear parasitemia and recover from an acute clinical episode when a suitable treatment has been given is anti-malarial resistance in its true form.
 Drug resistance may lead to treatment failure, but treatment failure is not necessarily caused by drug resistance despite assisting with its development.
 A multitude of factors can be involved in the processes including problems with non-compliance and adherence, poor drug quality, interactions with other pharmaceuticals, poor absorption, misdiagnosis and incorrect doses being given.
 The majority of these factors also contribute to the development of drug resistance.